alexandrius/alexandrius.github.io/_posts/2016-05-06-circular-reveal-activity.md

 Basically that's it for DUMB activity

-2) RevealActivity
+##2) RevealActivity ##

-a.
+__a.
 We need to add style for this activity.
 Let's call it noAnimTheme.
-We will remove any kind of animation and make window transparent for it
+We will remove any kind of animation and make window transparent for it__
 {% highlight xml %}
 <style name="noAnimTheme" parent="AppTheme">
     <item name="android:windowAnimationStyle">@null</item>